Antarlin921/Antarlin921/README.md

 Data Scientist
 --------------

 I am a Data Scientist currently working on Various Problems related top E-Commerce and Offline Retail Stores focussed on increasing sales and margins.
 I use various tools and frameworks like Python, R, SQL, Power BI and Excel.
 I make Machine Learning and Statistical Models and use Libraries like NumPy, Pandas, SciPy, Scikit-learn, Matplotlib, Seaborn, TensorFlow and PyTorch.
 Azure Certified Data Scientist .
-Azure x 4 | DP-100, AZ-900, AI-900 and DP-900 Underwent a career shift from manufacturing domain after becoming interested in the Analytics and Data Science field.
+Azure x 4 | DP-100, AZ-900, AI-900 and DP-900 Underwent a career shift from core manufacturing domain after becoming interested in the Analytics and Data Science field.

 * 🌍  I'm based in Mumbai
 * ✉️  You can contact me at [antarlin921@gmail.com](mailto:antarlin921@gmail.com)